mgoellnitz/JFileSync3/README.md

 so feel free to add your comments there.

-This software was developed because I personally needed an easy to use syncing tool to have everyday backups  - without the need of multiple versions in file history - of highly confidential material - business and private.
+This software was developed because I personally needed an easy to use syncing tool to have everyday backups of highly confidential material - business and private. - without any need of multiple versions in file history.

 None of the services I came accross could suit these needs.